 Self-drive in Namibia is one of the most rewarding ways to explore Namibia’s contrasting landscapes.
-If you are happy to drive on the left hand side of the road, for long distances without encountering oncoming traffic, and on gravel (as opposed to tar) roads, then self-drive in Namibia is very do-able for many international visitors.
-It helps if you can change a tire, too.
-Punctures are not uncommon on gravel!
+If you are happy to drive on the left hand side of the road, without much traffic around, and on gravel road (as opposed to tar), then self-drive in Namibia is very do-able for many international visitors.

 Tips for Self Drive Namibia

-- Preferably two people would share the driving.
+- Preferably two or three people would share the driving.

 - Similarly, make sure that you have set aside enough time.
 We reckon on 3 weeks to see the highlights in both the north and the south.
 If you only have 2 weeks, you'll need to leave some places out.
 Or risk needing another holiday to recover from this one!

-- Why not mix some self-drive in Namibia with other modes of transport.
-For example, you could fly in and out of Sossusvlei by scenic charter flight and then pick up a car in Swakopmund to continue on.
+- Why not mix some self-drive in Namibia with other modes of transport?
+For example, you could fly in and out of Sossusvlei by scenic charter flight.
+Then pick up a car in Swakopmund to continue on.
 We recommend this if you're short on time.

 Do you need a 4 x 4 for a self-drive in Namibia?

 What little rain the desert country of Namibia does get falls during the southern hemisphere summer months from November to March.
-At this time we do recommend a 4x4 vehicle.
-But, at other times of the year, an SUV with high clearance will do fine.
+(And mainly January to mid March.)
+So during this latter time we do recommend a 4x4 vehicle.
+But, at other times of the year, an SUV with high clearance will do just fine.

 - Self-drive gives you the freedom to explore, to immerse yourself in the landscape and to to set the pace so that you enjoy the landscapes as you travel through.